ahuacate/pve-nas/README.md

 If you want a dedicated hard-metal NAS ( not Proxmox hosted ) look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
 Included are configuration scripts for Synology NAS appliances.

 For PVE hosts limited by RAM, less than 16GB, we recommended our Ubuntu-based NAS builds.
-They require only 512MB RAM and run on a lightweight PVE CT.
+This requires only 512MB RAM and runs on a lightweight PVE CT.
 <ol>
 <li><h4><b>Ubuntu NAS - PVE SATA/NVMe</b></h4></li>